-Motorola MOTOPAD to be the first device with Android 3.0Alex Wagner - Deputy Managing Editor, News Desk
+Motorola MOTOPAD to be the first device with Android 3.0Alex Wagner - Editorial Director of News and Content

 We've seen a multitude of leaks surrounding Gingerbread and various devices that it may be running on, but Google's tablet-centric version of Android, aka Honeycomb, has been in the spotlight far less.
 Luckily, a single tweet has brought Honeycomb to the forefront once again.
 The Twitter account of Mobile-Review.com, @MobiReview, has reported that Motorola will once again help to debut a new version of Android, this time 3.0.
 A device called the Motorola MOTOPAD will be the first to feature Honeycomb and will come in a 7-inch size, but outside of those little nuggets of information, nothing has been revealed just yet.

 Motorola has had a tablet leak a couple of times in the past (Stingray), but it's not clear if this MOTOPAD is the Stingray, a smaller version of a 10-inch Stingray, or something else entirely.
 Either way, a Tegra 2-powered Motorola tablet with Honeycomb sounds pretty good right now.
 It's interesting that Google is going back to Motorola to help debut a new version of Android, as they seem to be giving their love to several major manufacturers.
 Moto was the first with a device running Android 2.0, then HTC made the Nexus One, and now Samsung has been tapped for the Nexus S and Gingerbread while Moto will be the first to market with a Honeycomb device.
 Perhaps we'll see an HTC device be the first to run Ice Cream?